PsyTeachR/ads-v1/docs/03-viz.md

 The next <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>argument</a> to `ggplot()` is the `mapping`.
 This tells the plot which columns in the data should be represented by different "aesthetics" of the plot, such as the x-axis, y-axis, line colour, object fill, or line style.

-The `mapping` argument requires an `aes()` function that can take the arguments `x` and `y`.
-Set those to the names of the columns you want to be plotted on those axes.
+The `mapping` argument requires the result of an `aes()` function.
+We can define the mapping first and then use that <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>object</a> in the `ggplot()` function.
+Set the arguments `x` and `y` to the names of the columns you want to be plotted on those axes.
 Here, we want to plot the wait time on the x-axis and the call time on the y-axis.

 ```r